Kissy/practical-thoughts/content/posts/containers-best-practices.md

 ### 2.7 Images must be rebuilt to include security patches

-Evaluate available security patches and rebuilt all images impacted.
+Evaluate available security patches and rebuilt all images impacted.[^5]

 ### 2.8 Run at least JRE 11+